yext/pages-starter-react-locations/README.md

 A convenient function that handles the boilerplate of how to render the template during a production build.
 It is called in the `render` function of each template.

-NOTE: Future work may remove wrapper.ts and the need for a `render` function entirely.
+NOTE: Future changes may impact how this is used.

 ### Everything else